 the inquiry report, charges framed against Kanto Bomjen have been proved and also

-established clearly that he exhibited conduct completely un-
+established clearly that he exhibited conduct completely un- becoming of a government

 Kherem village of Lohit awarded Nirmal Gram Puruskar

 ITANAGAR/NEW DELHI, Mar 23: The President Pratibha Devisingh Patil felicitated 21